 What is Functional Testing and Assessment?

 Advanced testing through samples of urine, saliva and blood.
-Testing can include food sensitivities, assessing hormone status, digestive analysis, and nutrient status
+Testing can include food sensitivities testing, assessing hormone status, comprehensive digestive stool analysis, fatty acid testing, hormone testing and nutrient status

 If we want to get to the root cause of disease, we have to understand what is going on in our bodies.
 And the fact is, the current blood tests that are done on annual check ups are not enough.
 If they were, we would all be healthy and free of disease.To really start to understand where disease symptoms are coming from, we need to investigate using the right testing markers.
 Without the right testing and workup, patients will often spend precious time, money and effort to no or little resolve.